 Research is central to our role as the national library of the United Kingdom.
 It helps us to share our collections and intellectual heritage with people across the globe.
 You can read about the role of research in our strategic vision, Living Knowledge.

 We lead and collaborate with specialists from other cultural organisations and universities on research of all kinds.
 You can read about our research activities in our Research Reports.

 Library staff have extensive research expertise, and their knowledge of our collections underpins many of the Library’s activities, including our exhibitions and learning programmes.

 We work in partnership to deliver research projects supported by national and international funding bodies.
-Find out more about our current portfolio and how to propose a research collaboration with the British Library.

 We work with a range of partners and funders to offer a variety of fellowship programmes for scholars to pursue their own research interests and develop professional expertise.
 Find out more about our fellowship opportunities.

 We support postgraduate research through a range of programmes for doctoral students.
 Find out more about our collaborative doctoral studentships, PhD placement scheme and training events for doctoral students.

 We play an active role in the national research landscape and contribute to the development of research policy in the UK.
 This expertise informs our own policy for good research practice at the Library.
 Find out more about our research policy work.

 If have questions about research collaboration at the British Library, please contact the Research Development team.